cargo-public-api/cargo-public-api/README.md

 # Usage

-## List the public API
+## List the Public API

 This example lists the public API of the ubiquitous `regex` crate.
-First let's clone the repo:
+First we clone the repo:

 ```bash
 git clone https://github.com/rust-lang/regex
 cd regex
 ```

-Now we can list the public API of `regex` by doing
+Now we can list the public API of `regex` by running

 ```bash
 cargo public-api